Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-The Ocean Insight Grant Program encourages the use of spectroscopy for research promoting a safer, cleaner, healthier world.
-In this post, we profile 2020 grant award winner Santiago Arellano and his work analyzing aerosols.
+Ocean Optics encourages the use of spectroscopy for research promoting a safer, cleaner, healthier world.
+In this post, we profile volcanologist Santiago Arellano and his work analyzing aerosols.

 As a volcanologist, Santiago Arellano has travelled the world, studying volcanic emissions and their effects on atmospheric climate.
 In this profile, Arellano, a researcher in the Department of Space, Earth and Environment at Chalmers University of Technology (Gothenburg, Sweden), describes his grant-winning work measuring the properties of aerosols, which are fine particles and droplets suspended in air.
 This interview has been edited for length and clarity.